NOAA-ORR-ERD/PyGnome/py_gnome/documentation/sphinx_docs/structure.rst

 array will automatically be added.
 If you are not doing any weathering, the Spill object uses a default helper function based on whether a spill amount is defined or not.
 This should suffice for most cases.

+Multiple spills can share the same substance; which can be accessed by Spill's :meth:`~gnome.spill.Spill.get` method.
+Multiple spill's can also share the same :class:`~~gnome.spill.elements.element_type.ElementType` with the caveat that they share the same list of initializers.
+For example, if two spills have different 'windages' then the two spills cannot share the ElementType; however, they can still share the 'substance'.
+Currently, the code doesn't account for spills with different substances in the same model so it is preferred to either share the same substance or the two substances are equal.

 Movers
 -------------